-In Sydney we stayed in the Quay Grand Suites, right on the waterfront.
-We were self-catering again although there was a restaurant.
-It’s well-placed, near the ferries, with views of the harbour, the bridge and the Opera House.
+In Sydney we stayed on the waterfront with views of the harbour, the bridge and the Opera House.

 We had a view over to Shelly beach and out to sea where astonishingly we could see whales breaching.

-Fish Market We took a ferry to Darling harbour and a tram to the fish market.
-It’s amazing: there’s wholesale fish for sale but also an eating area by the waterside serving breakfasts, sushi and seafood, lots of people go there to eat.
+We took a ferry to Darling harbour and a tram to the Sydney Fish Market which is amazing.
+It sells fish wholesale, but also has an eating area by the waterside serving breakfasts, sushi and seafood.
+Lots of people go there to eat.

-Bondi Beach We felt we had to go to Bondi beach so on our last day we caught a bus to Coogee for the Eastern Suburbs Coastal beach path.
+We felt we had to go to Bondi beach.
+So on our last day we caught a bus to Coogee so we could walk the Eastern Suburbs Coastal beach path.

 It’s a two hour walk that winds through every pretty bay until you reach Bondi.
 The walk was lovely, very gentle and easily done with children.
 Whilst it was quite warm by our standards it was definitely Sydney’s winter and everyone was wearing coats.